 The nonceptual art of Jeremy Gluck.
-From Fluxus to disappearing artists.
+From Fluxus to the disappearing artist.

 Swansea News Network welcomes him as a voluntary and regular contributor.
 He will be posting in a regular commentary ‘spot’.
 So keep your eyes peeled!
 But, first take a breath and open your mind to conceptualism.